Gigi-gg/MyPortfolio/BiqQuery_Book Tracker.md

 | 12    | 9           | 3614       |

-/* Display running page count for books read in 2022 */
+/* AGGREGATE FUNCTIONS - Display running page count for books read in 2022 */

 SELECT
     finishedReading AS finish_date,